Jmemon/Diamonds/README.md

 ## Setup
 Run the following commands from the root directory of this project.
-(I am working on Python 3.9.10):
+(I am working in Python 3.9.10):

     python -m venv .venv
     source .venv/bin/activate